Sri Lanka cyclone survivors afraid to go home, stuck in relief centres

 Follow topic:

-KOTHMALE, Sri Lanka, Dec 4 - Residents of Kithulbadde village in central Sri Lanka say they have been left in the lurch after last week's deadly cyclone and many are stuck in relief centres as damaged infrastructure has made them wary of returning home.
+KOTHMALE, Sri Lanka - Residents of Kithulbadde village in central Sri Lanka say they have been left in the lurch after last week's deadly cyclone and many are stuck in relief centres as damaged infrastructure has made them wary of returning home.

 About 479 people were killed in the storm, which brought intense winds and the worst floods in a decade, and affected 1.2 million.
 Another 350 are missing, government data shows.